 Question: Did you win the 8th place in the competition announced by RSNA on the Kaggle platform?

-Yes, in one of the most prestigious competitions in the world, we took 8th place and received a gold medal, which awarded all teams that fit in the first 12 – says Marek Trojanowicz.
-Kaggle is an online platform where machine learning competitions are organized, in which teams of specialists and scientists from around the world take part in trying to solve tasks in the field of data analysis and artificial intelligence.
-1345 teams took part in the competition.
+Yes, in one of the most prestigious competitions in the world we took 8th place, and we received the gold medal, which all the teams that fit in the top ten were awarded - says Marek Trojanowicz.
+Kaggle is an online platform where competitions related solely to machine learning are organized, in which teams of scientists from around the world take part in trying to solve tasks in the field of data analysis and artificial intelligence.
+One thousand three hundred forty-five teams took part in the competition.

 Question: What was the work like during these two months?